 - Verify if “you” must provide the descriptions or else your ad will have the dreaded “No Descriptions Available At This Time” next to each photo.
 Information is imperative when selling a home.
 Lack of details hurts your chances of selling quickly.

 - Check the site to see if they offer a home comparison function, social share function, save to favorites function, etc. If they do not -it is an outdated site.
-Social sharing & home comparing are very helpful tools.
+Social sharing & home comparing cane be helpful tools.

 - See if the site offers assistance with other marketing and if they will let you use their photos on Zillow/Trulia